-Fewer deaths, complications with robotic bladder cancer surgery, but cost is higherApril 2nd, 2012 in Surgery /
+Fewer deaths, complications with robotic bladder cancer surgery, but cost is higherApril 2, 2012 in Medicine & Health / Surgery

 With technological advancements opening the door to less invasive medical procedures, robotic-assisted surgery is becoming increasingly popular, despite being more expensive than traditional surgery.
 Robotic-assisted surgical removal of the bladder due to cancer is a new approach to the traditional "open" or more invasive operation called a radical cystectomy.

 Bladder cancer is the fourth most commonly diagnosed cancer in men, and the American Cancer Society estimates that 73,500 people will be diagnosed with bladder cancer in 2012.
 A third of those will require a radical cystectomy.